brickbots/PiFinder/README.md

 * Zero setup: Just turn it on and point it at the sky!
 * Accurate pointing: Onboard GPS determines location and time while the camera determines where the scope is pointing.
 Inertial Measurement Unit tracks scope motion and updates sky position between camera solves
 * Self-contained:  Includes catalog search/filtering, sky/object charting, push-to guidance and logging all via the screen and keypad on the unit.
-* Dark site friendly:  Red Oled screen has wide brightness adjustment, right down to 'off'.
+* Dark site friendly:  Red OLED screen and soft backlit keys have wide brightness adjustment, right down to 'off'.
 No need for bright cell phones or tablets
 * Easy access: Can be mounted by the eyepiece just like a finder.
 - Wifi Access Point / SkySafari Integration:  The PiFinder can act as a WIFI access point to connect your tablet or phone to sync SkySafari or other planetarium software with your scope.